PacktPublishing/Continuous-Delivery-With-Docker-and-Jenkins-3rd-Edition/Chapter09/README.md

 This should result in creating an entry in the database.
 You can check it by browsing the database at: http://localhost:8080/h2-console (use JDBC URL: `jdbc:h2:/tmp/calculator`).

-### Code Sample 2: Backwards-compatible Flyway migration
+### Code Sample 2: Backward-compatible Flyway migration

-The [sample2](sample2) includes a Calculator project together with the backwards-compatible Flyway migration.
+The [sample2](sample2) includes a Calculator project together with the backward-compatible Flyway migration.

 The migration adds a new column `CREATED_AT` to the `CALCULATION` table.
 The migration is defined in `src/main/resources/db/migration/V2__Add_created_at_column.sql`.
 To apply the migration, run the following command.